Alabama’s Latest Botched State Killing Once Again Shows the Cruelest Method of Execution

 States typically have had few requirements for those serving on an execution team.
 At one point, in Florida, the only criteria was that a potential executioner be at least 18 years old.
 Wardens, prison guards, phlebotomists, paramedics, and nurses are sometimes in the mix….The actual makeup of execution teams is often a state secret that officials work hard to conceal.

-The Jones execution was not the first time that an Alabama execution team had run into problems finding useable veins.
+The James execution was not the first time that an Alabama execution team had run into problems finding useable veins.

 In 2018, Alabama’s execution team spent two and a half hours searching for a suitable vein in order to execute Doyle Hamm.
 They left him with a dozen puncture marks, including six in his groin.
 Their attempts damaged his bladder and penetrated his femoral artery.
 Finally, exasperated officials and medical personnel called off the execution.
 Hamm joined a grim fraternity of a few inmates whose lethal injection was botched, but who lived to tell about it.
 (He died in prison last year of cancer-related complications.)

-If Jones had been adequately sedated his body would not have been able to make these movements.
+If James had been adequately sedated his body would not have been able to make these movements.
 As Supreme Court Justice Sonia Sotomayor described it in 2017:

 Execution absent an adequate sedative thus produces a nightmarish death: The condemned prisoner is conscious but entirely paralyzed, unable to move or scream his agony, as he suffers “what may well be the chemical equivalent of being burned at the stake.”